Hawala: Origins

+The hawala system originated in India.
+In 2003 Hawala as a legal concept was documented, finding evidence of Hawala reaching back to 1327, in a publication by Matthias Schramm and Markus Taube, with the title "Evolution and institutional foundation of the hawala financial system".

-"Hawala" itself influenced the development of the agency in common law and in civil laws, such as the aval in French law and :pt:aval Portuguese law, and the avallo in Italian law.
-The words aval and avallo were themselves derived from hawala.
-The transfer of debt, which was "not permissible under Roman law but became widely practiced in medieval Europe, especially in commercial transactions", was due to the large extent of the "trade conducted by the Italian cities with the Muslim world in the Middle Ages".
-The agency was also "an institution unknown to Roman law" as no "individual could conclude a binding contract on behalf of another as his agent".
-In Roman law, the "contractor himself was considered the party to the contract and it took a second contract between the person who acted on behalf of a principal and the latter in order to transfer the rights and the obligations deriving from the contract to him".
+It has been speculated that "Hawala" itself influenced the development of the agency in common law and in civil laws, such as the aval in French law, the aval in Portuguese law, and the avallo in Italian law.
+The words aval and avallo bear a similarity to hawala, and the context of intensive trade between Italian cities and the Muslim world suggests a possible link.
+The transfer of debt was "not permissible under Roman law but became widely practiced in medieval Europe, especially in commercial transactions", potentially borrowing from hawala.
+Agency was also "an institution unknown to Roman law" as no "individual could conclude a binding contract on behalf of another as his agent".
 On the other hand, Islamic law and the later common law "had no difficulty in accepting agency as one of its institutions in the field of contracts and of obligations in general".

-How it works
+The claims about the Islamic origins of hawala have later been challenged by Cinar.

+Regulation

+Following the September 11 attacks in 2001, international organizations responsible for counterterrorism and enforcing laws against money laundering have directed their efforts on identifying problems within the hawala, as well as other remittance systems.
+The First International Conference on Hawala in May 2002 published the Regulatory Frameworks for Hawala and Other Remittance Systems.
+The International Monetary Fund (IMF) contributed a chapter, in which informal value transfer systems were considered.
+According to the IMF, countries with limited financial services experience macroeconomic consequences because residents rely heavily on informal fund transfer systems.
+Informal value transfer systems share common characteristics, including anonymity and lack of regulation or official scrutiny.
+Therefore informal value transfer systems may be susceptible to use by criminal organizations for money laundering and terrorist financing.

+Procedure

-In the most basic variant of the hawala system, money is transferred via a network of hawala brokers, or hawaladars.
-It is the transfer of money without actually moving it.
-In fact, a successful definition of the hawala system that is used is "money transfer without money movement".
+In the most basic variant of the hawala system, money is transferred via a network of hawala brokers, or hawaladars, without actually moving money.
 According to the author Sam Vaknin, there are large hawaladar operators with networks of middlemen in cities across many countries, but most hawaladars are small businesses who work at hawala as a sideline or moonlighting operation.

-The figure shows how hawala works: (1) a customer (A, left-hand side) approaches a hawala broker (X) in one city and gives a sum of money (red arrow) that is to be transferred to a recipient (B, right-hand side) in another, usually foreign, city.
-Along with the money, he usually specifies something like a password that will lead to the money being paid out (blue arrows).
-(2b) The hawala broker X calls another hawala broker M in the recipient's city, and informs M about the agreed password, or gives other disposition of the funds.
-Then, the intended recipient (B), who also has been informed by A about the password (2a), now approaches M and tells him the agreed password (3a).
-If the password is correct, then M releases the transferred sum to B (3b), usually minus a small commission.
-X now owes M the money that M had paid out to B; thus M has to trust Xs promise to settle the debt at a later date.
+In general, the process of hawala operates as follows: